PRoX2011/x16-PRos/README.md

 3. **Submit Code**: Fork, develop, and create pull requests
 4. **Write Programs**: Develop applications using the [PRos API](docs/API.md)
 5. **Improve Docs**: Email suggestions to prox.dev.code@gmail.com

+> [!IMPORTANT]
+> Please use English when commenting on code and describing changes.
+This project is designed to be multinational and accessible to everyone.

 ### Development Guidelines